 - Show messages with a description

-- Display additional content to a site without reloading the site
+- Display additional content without reloading the site